 Despite the town’s designation as an area “free from any armed attack or any other hostile act,” in July 1995 it was overrun and captured by Serb forces commanded by General Mladić and his paramilitary units.

 In the following days, more than 8,000 Bosnian Muslim men and boys were systematically massacred and buried in mass graves.
 Thousands of women, children and elderly people were forcibly deported and a large number of women raped.
 It was the greatest atrocity on European soil since the Second World War.

-The International Court of Justice and the International Criminal Tribunal for the Former Yugoslavia both ruled that the mass execution constituted genocide.
+The International Court of Justice and the International Criminal Tribunal for the Former Yugoslavia (ICTY) have ruled that the mass execution of Bosniak men and boys in Srebrenica constitutes genocide.